Anjali Goswami: Career

 After completing her PhD, Goswami began a National Science Foundation international postdoctoral fellowship at the Natural History Museum, London, and then undertook a lectureship position in the Earth Sciences department at the University of Cambridge from 2007 to 2009, where she was a fellow of King's College Cambridge.
-In 2009 Goswami became a lecturer of Palaeobiology at University College London (UCL) in the Department of Genetics, Evolution, and Environment and the Department of Earth Sciences.
+In 2009 Goswami became a lecturer of Palaeobiology at University College London (UCL) in the Department of Genetics, Evolution, and Environment and the Department of Earth Sciences, with a tertiary affilition in the Department of Cell and Developmental Biology.
 She was promoted to Reader in 2013 and Professor of Palaeobiology in 2016.
-At UCL Goswami was also affiliated with the Department of Cell and Developmental Biology.
 In 2017, she became principal investigator and research leader at the Natural History Museum in the Life Sciences. and Honorary Professor of Palaeobiology at University College London.

-Outside of her roles at Natural History Museum, Goswami is a member of several other committees, projects, and societies.
-Goswami served as Chair of the Program Committee, 'member at large' on the Executive Committee, and as Chair of the Development Committee for the Society of Vertebrate Paleontology.
-Goswami was co-director of the London Centre for Ecology and Evolution from 2014 to 2022 and is currently on the Executive Committee for the International Society for Vertebrate Morphology and on the Board of Visitors for the Oxford University Museum of Natural History.
-She has served on the editorial boards for PLOS One, Journal of Vertebrate Paleontology, Biology Letters, Evolution Letters, Integrative and Comparative Biology, and Paleobiology and is currently on the editorial board of Annual Review of Ecology, Evolution, and Systematics.
+Outside of her roles at Natural History Museum, University College London, and Department for Environment, Food and Rural Affairs, Goswami has served on several other committees, projects, and societies.
+She co-directed the London Centre for Ecology and Evolution from 2014 to 2022 and served as Chair of the Program Committee, 'member at large' on the Executive Committee, and as Chair of the Development Committee for the Society of Vertebrate Paleontology between 2009-2022.
+Goswami also served on the Executive Committee for the International Society for Vertebrate Morphology from 2020-2024 and on the Board of Visitors for the Oxford University Museum of Natural History from 2021-2025.
+She has served on the editorial boards for Evolution (journal), Annual Review of Ecology, Evolution, and Systematics, Biology Letters, Evolution Letters, Integrative and Comparative Biology, Paleobiology, PLOS One, and Journal of Vertebrate Paleontology.